FreeRTOS/FreeRTOS/CONTRIBUTING.md

 Please read through this document before submitting any issues or pull requests to ensure we are able to help you and all members of the community as effectively as possible.

+## Code of conduct
+This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
+For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

+## Security issue notifications
+If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+Please do **not** create a public github issue.

 ## Submitting a bugs/feature request
 Have a bug to report or feature to request?
 Follow these steps: